Memberships & Associations

 One of the largest inhibitors of growth for membership associations or organisations is the participation cost barrier.
 Perhaps more so for professional associations, as their members need to pay more to access benefits and rewards in membership programmes.

-Someone more advanced in their career might be able to afford memberships.
+Tiers and memberships come into play because they even the playing field.
+For example, someone more advanced in their career might be able to afford memberships.
 Whereas someone just starting, keen to develop their career and network, may struggle to meet the costs.

 Back to Contents